vain0x/milone-lang/docs/refs/x_native_code.md

 Value of `__nativeDecl (...)` is `()`.

+Placeholder arguments are limited to expressions any of:

+- Literals,
+- Names,
+- `&&f` (function pointer), or
+- `(__type: 'T)`;

+since arguments must be evaluated without using statements.

 ## Embedded native types

 `__nativeType<T>` is a special type to embed a C type into generated code.